Visitor Info » Where to Run

 3.9 km: click for map.
 Starting at the Cedars Inn Hotel & Convention Centre (across from Sunnycrest Mall), head west towards Sechelt on the same side as the mall, past the stores.
 When you reach the Blackfish Pub and A&W turn right on to Venture Way which curves left to run parallel to the highway before ending at Payne Road.

-Turn right on Payne and run slightly uphill to the stop sign, which is Reed Road.
-Note, most of Payne has a nice gravel path on the right, separated from the road.
+Turn right on Payne and take the gravel path that runs parallel to the road*.
+Run slightly uphill to the stop sign, which is Reed Road.
 Turn right on Reed and keep going until the stop sign at North Road.
 Turn right down North Road, a nice gradual downhill to the traffic light, then right on the highway back to the hotel.
 You'll want to time this run between ferry arrivals (approx. 8:10am, 10:10am, 12:10pm, etc.), otherwise you'll be facing a steady stream of traffic on Reed.

 5.8 km: click for map.
 Make #1 about 2 km longer by turning left instead of right at Payne from Venture Way, get to the traffic lights (next to Wendy's) at the highway, turn right and run along the highway (there is a wide paved shoulder) for about 800m until you reach Henry Road on your right.
 Go up Henry, a very gradual climb past a couple of farms, to Reed Road.
 Turn right and keep going on Reed to finish as in Route 1.